jssql1234/docs-sqlacc/docs/usage/tools/fast-report/basic-guide.md

 - In Fast Report you can also do some simple calculation using the Memo (Red A Icon)

-1. Below is example using Sales Invoice to get Net Unit Price (after Discount)
+1. Below is an example using Sales Invoice to get Net Unit Price (after Discount)

 ![netUnitPrice](../../../../static/img/usage/tools/fastReport-basicGuide/net-unit-price.jpg)

 1. Click the Red A Icon.
-2. Click on the place to be print/shown.
+2. Click on the place to print/shown.

    ![memoABC](../../../../static/img/usage/tools/fastReport-basicGuide/memo-abc.jpg)